reda1710/whatsapp-vault/README.md

 **Real-time UI** — The dashboard uses Server-Sent Events (`/api/events`) to receive `qr`, `ready`, `status`, and `message` events as they happen.
 Toasts appear instantly when any account receives a message.

-**Resilience** — Sessions auto-reconnect on disconnect with exponential backoff, isolate harmless transient errors from real ones, and recover gracefully from Chrome OOM kills (with a longer cooldown so the kernel can reclaim memory).
+**Resilience** — Sessions handle transient WhatsApp Web errors (`Session closed`, `Target closed`, etc.) without flapping, and recover gracefully from Chrome OOM kills (with a longer cooldown so the kernel can reclaim memory).
+When a session disconnects or QR times out it goes "lazy" — Chrome is fully torn down and the dropdown shows a red dot until the user clicks **Reconnect**, so idle accounts don't burn RAM.

+**Single-process design** — Bot and dashboard share one Node process and one `SessionManager` instance.
+PM2 with two separate apps would create two managers fighting over the same Chrome session folders, and the dashboard would never see bot events because they'd live in different processes.

 **Multi-tenancy** — Every database row is scoped by `user_id` with cascading foreign keys.
 Deleting a user removes all their messages, chats, and media in one transaction.
 Each user has its own Chrome session folder, so accounts can never see each other's data.